cni-genie/CNI-Genie/docs/network-policy/README.md

 net1 and net3 can communicate with each other

 No communication between net1 and any other networks

+net2, net3 and net4 can communicate with each other

 ### Scenario 4
 ##### ***Logical Networks present:***